Bakwan Jagung – Corn Fritters

 My recipe is a fairly simple vegetarian variation.

-Corn fritters are a meal that is also eaten in other parts of the world, like the USA for example, who has been the world’s largest producer of maize.
+Corn fritters are a meal that is also eaten in other parts of the world, like the USA for example, which has been the world’s largest producer of maize.

 You can of course also use fresh corn instead of canned corn to make this, but obviously, you would have to cook the corn before adding it to the batter.
 I am sure it would taste even sweeter.

 Anyhow, I suggest you try this recipe.
 If you do try it, please let me know how you get on in the comments section below!